The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: RESULTS

 Building on the work of \cite{zhu14} and \cite{wu2024}, we fit the \( W_i \) of these gas halos, observing a distribution that exhibits a two-halo behavior (left panel in Figure \ref{fig:D}).
 The two-halo term describes the distribution of gas in large-scale environments beyond individual galaxy (or QSO) halos, influencing galaxy formation.
 This term accounts for the correlation between different halos and is governed by the halo-halo correlation function \citep[see][for details]{zhu14}.
 Specifically, the two-halo term considers the large-scale clustering of gas, typically modeled using linear bias theory, and incorporates the halo mass function and the cosmic power spectrum.

 We also perform the linear fittings to the $W_i$ profiles of these absorption lines as shown in the right panel of Figure \ref{fig:D}.
 The results indicates that the absorption intensity decreases with $D$, which aligns with previous findings \citep[e.g.,][]{zhu13ca,lan18,H.mendez22,wu2024}.
-Mg\,\textsc{ii} absorption here is slightly lower than \cite{zhu14} for LRGs at $z\sim0.5$.
+Mg\,\textsc{ii} absorption strength here is slightly lower than \cite{zhu14} for LRGs at $z\sim0.5$.
 This discrepancy primarily arises from the higher redshift of the foreground QSOs ($z\sim1.5$) in our study.
 Ly\(\alpha\) demonstrates a stronger absorption as predicted by \cite{shen13} and remains relatively stable on large scales.
+Even after accounting for increased model complexity, the halo model still provides a better overall fit (with a smaller $\chi^2_\nu$) than the linear model.
+In Figure \ref{fig:D}, the data points at 5 Mpc appear higher than both models.
+This may be due to the effect of QSO proximity zones \citep{Zheng15, Onorato25}, beyond which the ionization influence of the host QSO diminishes.
+This reduction in ionization could lead to an increase in the fraction of low-ionization species.

 The fitted slopes \( \beta \) from the linear fittings for each ion are displayed in Figure \ref{fig:beta}.
 The observed differences in $\beta$ could be attributed to the varying physical processes that affect the distribution of each ion in the gas surrounding galaxies.
 For example, high-ionization species such as C\,\textsc{iv} and Si\,\textsc{iv} are typically found in hotter, more ionized regions.
 In contrast, low-ionization species such as Mg\,\textsc{ii} and Fe\,\textsc{ii} are generally located in colder, and denser regions.
 High-ionization species tend to maintain a more extended distribution (with smaller $|\beta|$), as corroborated by both simulations \citep{shen13,sanchez19,li21,carr25} and observational studies \citep{tumlinson11,prochaska11,H.mendez22}.
 Conversely, low-ionization species Mg\,\textsc{ii} and Fe\,\textsc{ii} show stronger dependence on impact factor, with $\beta$ values of $-0.77$ (Fe\,\textsc{ii} \(\lambda 2249\)), $-0.63$ (Fe\,\textsc{ii} \(\lambda 2260\)), $-0.98$ (Fe\,\textsc{ii} \(\lambda 2344\)), $-0.91$ (Fe\,\textsc{ii} \(\lambda\lambda 2374, 2383\)), and $-1.06$ (Mg\,\textsc{ii} \(\lambda\lambda 2796, 2803\)).
 Additionally, in Figure \ref{fig:beta}, we present the slope of the projected two-point correlation function for galaxies within the 1–5 Mpc range, marked by different colors: \cite{zehavi04} for \( 0.02 < z < 0.16 \) (blue), \cite{nuza13} for \( 0.4 < z < 0.7 \) (green), and \cite{durkalec18} for \( 2 < z < 3.5 \) (orange).